Abbas Town

 Abbas Town (عباس ٹاؤن) is one of the neighborhoods of Gulshan Town in Karachi, Sindh, Pakistan.

-There are several ethnic groups in Abbas Town including Shia Muslim people (Urdu speaking) as majority, Muhajirs, Punjabis, Kashmiris, Seraikis, Pakhtuns, Balochis, Gilgiti, and others.
+There are several ethnic groups in Abbas Town including Shia Muslim as majority, This town consist of Muhajirs, Sindhis, Punjabis, Saraikis, Pashtuns, Balochis. and others.
 Over 99% of the population is Muslim with 80% population being Shia Muslims.
 The population of Gulshan Town is estimated to be nearly one million.